SENIORS PROGRAMS AND SERVICES

 A: You must be able to self-administer your own medication.
-If you receive supportive housing or are approved by Community Care Access Centre (CCAC), staff can help with reminders of medication but are not allowed to administer medications directly.
+If you receive supportive housing, assisted living or are approved by Community Care Access Centre (CCAC), staff can help with reminders of medication but are not allowed to administer medications directly.

 11. Q: What support services are available?

 A: Community Care Access Centre (CCAC) may provide personal care if you are deemed eligible through their criteria.
 You can also access any of the support services of Dufferin County Community Support Services (DCCSS) 519.925.5452 - for example - transportation, home help, meals on wheels (hot & frozen programs), friendly visiting, congregate dining and the Adult Day Program.
 Fees are set for each of these services.
 Hairdressing is available at the Oaks by calling 519.925.2140 Ext #5246.